 Now comes a thick layer of well rotted compost, and/or manure and bedding.
 You want at least 4 inches (10cm) of compost over the whole bed.
 It will compact quite a lot (down to about 1/3 of what you started with), so do more rather than less.

 4. Wood mulch

 Now comes the magic layer.
 If you ring your local council, you may be able to get their wood mulch from caring for the city’s trees for free.
 You will need somewhere that they can back up and drop off a whole truck load at once.

-Otherwise try arborists in your neighbourhood – here they sell it, but it is pretty cheap when you buy it by the truckload.
+Otherwise try arborists in your neighborhood – here they sell it, but it is pretty cheap when you buy it by the truckload.

 Put your wood mulch in a layer that is 6-8 inches thick for the first year.
 After that you will need to add 4 inches a year for the next few years, then you can go down to 2-3 inches a year as maintenance.

-The good thing is though, that you will not need to buy compost or add manure to this garden again, the wood mulch does it all.
+The good thing is though, that you will not need to buy expensive organic compost or add manure to this garden again, the wood mulch does it all.

 Tips for starting your Back to Eden garden

 - Don’t let your new bed dry out during construction, try and get it finished within one or two days.
 Once compost is dry it is very hard to get wet again without using a huge amount of water.

 - Ideally build your bed when you are expecting some rain.
 Rain will soak in to your beds and the moisture will give it a head start.